skudlur/VLSI-PD/day-1.md

 - EDA software, Process Design Kits(PDKs) and Hardware Design all cost hefty amounts each.
 (For proprietary)
 - To tackle this, there are open-source alternatives like OpenROAD, eFabless and RISC-V for each.

+- Free and open source EDA software is good.